vektra/mockery/docs/configuration.md

 These are the config options when using the `packages` config option.
 Use of the `packages` config semantics puts mockery into a completely different code path.
 Config variables may have changed meanings or have been substracted entirely, compared to the non-`packages` config.

+Please see the [features section](/mockery/features/#packages-configuration) for more details on how `packages` works, including some example configuration.

 !!! info "`packages` config"

     | name | templated | default | description |